 We action this by:

-• Working with Canadian industry associations, community organizations and local Chambers of Commerce to support small businesses in accessing resources and grant opportunities.
+Working with Canadian industry associations, community organizations, and local Chambers of Commerce to support small businesses access resources and grant opportunities.

-• Sticking true to our commitment of being a low-cost, economical payments and value-exchange provider to help small businesses with their bottom line.
+Sticking true to our commitment of being a low-cost, convenient, and secure provider that helps small businesses with their bottom line.

 By the numbers: How Interac is supporting local communities